ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

   - [Here is the compatibility matrix of the kube-state-metrics](https://github.com/kubernetes/kube-state-metrics#compatibility-matrix).

-As I have indicated in some items from the list above, be aware of interdependencies between apps, as in the case of Headlamp relying on metrics-server or the need of the monitoring stack for the metrics provided by the Kube State Metrics service.
+As pointed out in some items from the list above, be aware of interdependencies between apps, as in the case of Headlamp relying on metrics-server or the need of the monitoring stack for the metrics provided by the Kube State Metrics service.

 Regarding the rest of apps, usually they should not give you much trouble even with each other.
 For instance, take the case of Ghost.
 It has three main components: a cache-valkey server, a database, and the Ghost server.
 Although they are connected, these applications do not really have that strong interdependencies with each other or even with Kubernetes, which gives you more flexibility to handle their updates.
 Still, even with this more loose margin, eventually a component could be too old to be used by another one.
-For instance, a web application usually connects to a database through a specific driver, and that driver will only work with certain versions of the database.
+For instance, a web application usually connects to a database through a specific driver, and that driver can only work with certain versions of the database.
 This forces you to keep the components version-paired to avoid issues.

 ### Versions correlation

-Below I list the current (running in the K3s cluster) and latest stable version, at the time of this writing, of each "critical" app identified in the previous point, and indicate which Kubernetes release they are compatible with:
+Below is the list of the current (running in the K3s cluster) and latest stable version, at the time of this writing, of each "critical" app identified in the previous point.
+The list also indicates which Kubernetes release each app's version is compatible with:

 - **Cert-manager**